Xodarap/pretty-federal-register/README.md

 ![TOC](TOC.png)

 ## Header improvements
-This extension modifies the afar page to display the fully qualified path of headers (e.g. "II.B.1" instead of just "1.").
+This extension modifies the FR page to display the fully qualified path of headers (e.g. "II.B.1" instead of just "1.").
 The links added by this extension are indicated with red arrows in this screenshot: